-No trip to New Zealand’s South Island would be complete without a visit to Milford Sound in Fiordland National Park.
-This World Heritage site lies just over the mountain range from Queenstown, no more than 50 km away, but because the terrain is so rugged, it can only be accessed by a 295km loop via Te Anau.
-My friends and I were on a tight schedule and so we opted for a day tour with one of the local operators.
+No trip to New Zealand’s South Island would be complete without a day trip to Milford Sound in Fiordland National Park.
+This World Heritage site lies just over the Southern Alps mountain range from Queenstown, no more than 50 km away, but because the terrain is so rugged, it can only be accessed by a 295km loop via Te Anau.

 Queenstown to Te Anau

-I personally find that there is merit in taking at least one guided tour during a trip.
-Our guide/driver provided live commentary for the entire 4 hours of the drive to the sound.
-I have learned more about New Zealand’s natural history, Maori and European settlers’ history, local legends and cultural idiosyncrasies on this drive than I would have from reading volumes of guidebooks.
-So while I prefer to explore new places independently, I do like the high volume of information that can effortlessly be learned from a single guided tour in a new country.
+Our guide/driver provided live commentary for the entire 4 hours of the drive to Milford Sound.
+As a result, I have learned more about New Zealand’s natural history, Maori and European settlers’ history, local legends and cultural idiosyncrasies on this drive than I had while researching the trip.

 As we headed out of town along the northern half of Lake Wakatipu, we watched the sunrise over the peaks of the mountains.
-It was a dramatic start to the day, but as the darkness lifted, we saw that it was going to be an overcast and rainy day.
-Not that it mattered much for a visit to Milford Sound, where it reportedly rains 90 percent of the time.
+It was a dramatic start to the day, but as the darkness lifted, we saw that it would be an overcast and rainy day.
+Not that it mattered much for a visit to Milford Sound, where it reportedly rains 90 per cent of the time.

-The road from Te Anau to Milford Sound travelled across the stunning Fiordland National Park and passed a number of interesting places.
-First up, were the Mirror lakes, known for their still surface that provides outstanding reflective views of the Earl Mountains.
+First up were the Mirror Lakes, known for their still surface that provides outstanding reflective views of the Earl Mountains.
 We happened to reach the lakes during a brief period of sunshine and were treated to fantastic views as a result.

 Another positive side effect to experiencing these sites in adverse weather is that only a small percentage of visitors choose to leave the comfort of their coaches, giving those that do a rare opportunity to enjoy these places with a degree of intimacy.